Graffiti: Global movements

-Tristan Manco wrote that Brazil "boasts a unique and particularly rich, graffiti scene ... [earning] it an international reputation as the place to go for artistic inspiration."
-Graffiti "flourishes in every conceivable space in Brazil's cities."
-Artistic parallels "are often drawn between the energy of São Paulo today and 1970s New York."
-The "sprawling metropolis," of São Paulo has "become the new shrine to graffiti;" Manco alludes to "poverty and unemployment ... [and] the epic struggles and conditions of the country's marginalised peoples," and to "Brazil's chronic poverty," as the main engines that "have fuelled a vibrant graffiti culture."
-In world terms, Brazil has "one of the most uneven distributions of income.
-Laws and taxes change frequently."
-Such factors, Manco argues, contribute to a very fluid society, riven with those economic divisions and social tensions that underpin and feed the "folkloric vandalism and an urban sport for the disenfranchised," that is South American graffiti art.

-Prominent Brazilian graffitists include Os Gêmeos, Boleta, Nunca, Nina, Speto, Tikka, and T.Freak.
-Their artistic success and involvement in commercial design ventures has highlighted divisions within the Brazilian graffiti community between adherents of the cruder transgressive form of pichação and the more conventionally artistic values of the practitioners of grafite.
+When graffiti is done as an art form, it often uses the Latin script even in countries where it is not the primary writing system.
+English words are also often used as monikers.

+Europe

+Stencil graffiti artists such as Blek le Rat existed in Western Europe, especially in Paris, before the arrival of American graffiti and was associated more with the punk rock scene than with hip-hop.
+In the 1980s, American graffiti and hiphop began to influence the European graffiti scene.
+Modern graffiti reached Eastern Europe in the 1990s.

+Some of the earliest graffiti exhibitions outside of the USA were in Amsterdam, The Netherlands.

 Middle East

-Graffiti in the Middle East has emerged slowly, with taggers operating in Egypt, Lebanon, the Gulf countries like Bahrein or the United Arab Emirates, Israel, and in Iran.
+Graffiti in the Middle East has emerged slowly, with taggers operating in Egypt, Lebanon, the Gulf countries like Bahrain or the United Arab Emirates, Israel, and in Iran.
 The major Iranian newspaper Hamshahri has published two articles on illegal writers in the city with photographic coverage of Iranian artist A1one's works on Tehran walls.
 Tokyo-based design magazine, PingMag, has interviewed A1one and featured photographs of his work.
 The Israeli West Bank barrier has become a site for graffiti, reminiscent in this sense of the Berlin Wall.
-Many graffitists in Israel come from other places around the globe, such as JUIF from Los Angeles and DEVIONE from London.
+Many writers in Israel come from other places around the globe, such as JUIF from Los Angeles and DEVIONE from London.
 The religious reference "נ נח נחמ נחמן מאומן" ("Na Nach Nachma Nachman Meuman") is commonly seen in graffiti around Israel.

 Graffiti has played an important role within the street art scene in the Middle East and North Africa (MENA), especially following the events of the Arab Spring of 2011 or the Sudanese Revolution of 2018/19.
 Graffiti is a tool of expression in the context of conflict in the region, allowing people to raise their voices politically and socially.
 Famous street artist Banksy has had an important effect in the street art scene in the MENA area, especially in Palestine where some of his works are located in the West Bank barrier and Bethlehem.